learn-co-curriculum/phase-2-hooks-wiki/README.md

 ## Notes

 In Canvas, there are links to some external Scrimba playlists that I recorded - feel free to use them if you find them useful.
-They're in a separate module called Optional - Scrimba Playlists.
+They show up throughout each module and are aligned with the content covered in that module.

 ## Prework